anastasiiagorshkova/BioStat_2024/Measures_of_incidence/README.md

-Homework about measuring the rate, morbidity and the most important - case dansity
+Homework about measuring the rate, morbidity and the most important - case density